Eternal Love (Fin.K.L song)

-"Forever Love" (Korean: 영원한 사랑; RR: Yeongwonhan Salang) is a song recorded by South Korean girl group Fin.K.L for their second studio album, White (1999).
+"Eternal Love" (Korean: 영원한 사랑; RR: Yeongwonhan Salang) is a song recorded by South Korean girl group Fin.K.L for their second studio album, White (1999).
 It was written by Kim Young-ah, while production and arrangement was handled by Joo Tae-young and Jo Seong-jin.
 It was made available as part of White on May 13, 1999, serving as the primary single from the album.

-Upon its release, "Forever Love" was met widespread recognition in South Korea and won the group various accolades at year-end award ceremonies, including the Grand Prize at the annual SBS Gayo Daejeon and Seoul Music Awards.
+Upon its release, "Eternal Love" experienced success in South Korea and won various music program awards.
+This song is a cover of The Carpenters' "For All We Know."

 Background and promotion

 "Eternal Love" serves as one of the singles off of Fin.K.L's second Korean studio album White, which was released through DSP Media, then known as Daesung Entertainment, on May 13, 1999.
 The group subsequently began promotions on weekly music programs, where they received their first music show win on Music Bank on May 25.
 It topped Music Bank for two weeks in a row in addition to three consecutive weeks on Inkigayo.